 Silindokuhle has always been curious about the world around him and how it has been shaped.
-He is a Ph.D.
-Candidate at the University of Witwatersrand (Wits) conducting palaeoenvironmental reconstruction and change of the northeastern Turkana Basin's Pleistocene sequence.
-Silindokuhle begun his education with a B.Sc. (geology, archaeology, and environmental and geographical sciences) from the University of Cape Town before moving to Wits for a B.Sc.
-Honors (geology and palaeontology) and M.Sc. in geology.
+He is a lecturer at Rhodes University of Witwatersrand (Wits), and conducts research on palaeoenvironmental reconstruction and change of the northeastern Turkana Basin's Pleistocene sequence.
+Silindokuhle began his education with a B.Sc.
+(Geology, Archaeology, and Environmental and Geographical Sciences) from the University of Cape Town before moving to Wits for a B.Sc.
+Honors (geology and paleontology) and M.Sc. in geology.
+He is currently concluding his PhD

+Studies.
 During this time, he has gained more training as a Koobi Fora Fieldschool fellow (Kenya) as well as an Erasmus Mundus scholar (France).
 Silindokuhle is a Plio-Pleistocene geologist with a specific focus on identifying and explaining past environments that are associated with early human life and development through time.
-He is interested in a wide range of disciplines such as micromorphology, sedimentology, geochemistry, geochronology, and stratigraphy.
+He is interested in a wide range of disciplines such as micromorphology, sedimentology, geochemistry, geochronology, and sequence stratigraphy.
 He has worked with teams from significant eastern and southern African hominid sites including Elandsfontein, Rising Star, Sterkfontein, Gondolin, Laetoli, Olduvai, and Koobi Fora.
-He plans to extend his knowledge from both parts of the continent to assist the better understanding of how we as humans came to being.